THE POETRY OF

 prayers and promised how worthy we would be.
 We got some nuts,

 apples, candies for that.
-When we were bigger, we disguised also
+When we were older, we dressed up as

 In